 Salesforce financial results center: FY2020

-Salesforce has continued its stellar financial performance by announcing record second quarter fiscal 2020 results.
+Salesforce has entrenched its market dominance in the CRM world by posting record third quarter fiscal 2020 results.

 Director, Mason Frank International

 “Every day we connect hundreds of Salesforce professionals with businesses utilizing the company’s products,” said Andy Mason, Director of Mason Frank.

 “It’s encouraging to see Salesforce’s continuing growth and dominance in the CRM market space.
 To be aligned with a company that continues to scale at pace, while investing in R&D and innovating is extremely exciting, especially as Salesforce is still yet to fully realize its potential in the technology sector.”